-The Data Capture LED lights green, and a beep sounds, by default, to indicate the barcode was decoded successfully.
+The Data Capture LED light turns on, and the device beeps, by default, to indicate that the barcode was decoded successfully.

 5. Release the scan button.

 NOTE: Imager decoding usually occurs instantaneously.
 The device repeats the steps required to take a digital picture (image) of a poor or difficult barcode as long as the scan button remains pressed.